IvanChen712/24-points-calculator/README.md

 24 points calculator in python

+* no limit on the size of numbers (even floats)
+* the goal can also be adjusted, not necessarily 24
+* repetitive solutions and redundant parentheses are removed
-This program only works for 4 numbers' calculation.
+* only works for 4 numbers' calculation

-In this program, all redundant solutions are removed.
-All redundant parentheses are removed.

-**Usage**: Input 4 numbers.
-Solutions will be printed.
+**Usage**: Input 4 numbers in four lines and solutions will be printed.

 **Example**: